Mitchell Moses

-He previously played for the Wests Tigers in the National Rugby League, and has also played for the Australian Prime Minister's XIII and World All Stars sides.
+He previously played for the Wests Tigers in the NRL, and has represented the Prime Minister's XIII and World All Stars.

 Background

 Moses was born in Ryde, New South Wales, Australia on 16 September 1994.
-He is of Lebanese descent through his mother, and is the nephew of former Balmain Tigers player Benny Elias.
+He is of Lebanese descent, and is the nephew of former Balmain Tigers player Benny Elias.

 Moses played his junior football for the Holy Cross Rhinos and Carlingford Cougars before being signed by the Parramatta Eels.
 Moses played for the Eels' Harold Matthews Cup team before being signed by the Wests Tigers.
 Moses later said, "I went to Parramatta and played Harold Matts there.
 I wanted to stay there but it's their decision and I respect it."

 In 2012, Moses played for the Tigers S. G. Ball Cup team, playing in their grand final win over the Canberra Raiders alongside teammate Luke Brooks, and was named the S. G. Ball Cup Player of the Year.
 In 2012, Moses played for the Australian Schoolboys.
 In November 2012, Moses was named in the New South Wales Blues Origin Pathways Camp.
 Moses played for the Wests Tigers NYC team in 2013 and 2014.
 In August 2013, Moses re-signed with the Tigers on a 4-year contract.
 He said, "It wasn't the case that I only stayed because Luke did, but I definitely think I play my best football alongside him."

 Playing career

 2014

 In February, Moses was selected in the Wests Tigers inaugural Auckland Nines squad.
 In May, he played for the New South Wales in the Under 20s State of Origin match at Penrith Stadium.
 A late selection at halfback after Luke Brooks withdrew, Moses contributed to four tries in the victory, and was said to have, "directed the team superbly," as they won 30-8.
 A few days later, he was suspended for 2 matches for calling Luke Bateman a "fucking gay cunt" during the match.
-Moses had been slated to make his NRL debut the next weekend, but was unable due to his suspension.
+Moses had been slated to make his NRL debut the next weekend, but was unable to be selected due to his suspension.